-This became clear to me a few years ago when our Campus Crusade for Christ chapter at Bowling Green State University in Ohio decided to make some changes in the way we reached out to our campus.
+This became clear to me a few years ago when our Cru chapter at Bowling Green State University in Ohio decided to make some changes in the way we reached out to our campus.

 As a staff team, we became persuaded that a vibrant ministry must flow from real compassion and strong affection for the people we were reaching.
 It must flow from sincere love, in the most powerful sense of the word.